AssemblyScript/website/src/garbage-collection.md

 ### Minimal runtime

 The minimal runtime is similar to the incremental runtime, except that it doesn't go to lengths to polyfill WebAssembly features that are not yet available.
-It features a simpler (non-incremental) Two-Color Mark & Sweep (TCMS) garbage collector on top of TLSF, making it a suitable compromise.
+It features a simpler (non-incremental) Two-Color Mark & Sweep (TCMS) garbage collector on top of TLSF, making it a reasonable compromise.

 The minimal runtime works best for use-cases where the GC can be invoked externally at appropriate places, that is when the WebAssembly execution stack is known to be fully unwound.
-The execution stack is typically unwound when `exports.__collect()` is invoked neither directly or indirectly from WebAssembly, for example when invoking it from JavaScript only.
+The execution stack is typically unwound when `exports.__collect()` is invoked neither directly nor indirectly from WebAssembly, for example when invoking it from JavaScript only.
 The AssemblyScript compiler itself is a good candidate for the minimal runtime for example, as it does bounded amounts of work in bounded amounts of time, so it is sufficient to call `exports.__collect()` occasionally when specific phases of compilation are complete.

-Unlike the incremental runtime, the minimal runtime does not run interleaved with the program but always does a full garbage collection cycle when invoked, stopping the program while doing so.
+Unlike the incremental runtime, the minimal runtime does not run interleaved with the program but always does a full garbage collection cycle when invoked externally, stopping the program while doing so.
 It is important to not overdo invoking the GC to avoid marking a lot but sweeping little for that reason.
 However, when used wisely, it typically has better throughput than the incremental runtime.

 **Usage instructions:**

 * Whenever you see fit, invoke `exports.__collect()` externally to collect all garbage.
 Note that this will mark & sweep all objects, so don't overdo calling it to avoid unnecessary overhead from marking a lot but sweeping little.
 In case of doubt, benchmark to find a reasonable sweet spot.
 * When a managed object is exclusively referenced externally, `exports.__pin(objPtr)` it so it doesn't become collected when `exports.__collect()` is being invoked.
 * When the external object is not needed anymore, `exports.__unpin(objPtr)` it so it can become collected again.
-* Note that a pinned object also keeps its directly reachable members and indirectly reachable objects alive.
+* Note that a pinned object also keeps its directly reachable members and any indirectly reachable objects alive.
 * It is safe to omit pinning an object externally if
   * it is known to be referenced from within WebAssembly anyhow, directly or indirectly reachable from any root, like a global.
   * it is solely used as an argument to a WebAssembly function and not used externally anymore afterwards.